 6.2b.2.X3 ML Pre-specialised training

-ML model pre-specialised training refers to the process of training an ML Model using a dataset that is not specific to any single type of inference.
-This means that the ML model training is not intended to support only one type of inference but rather leverages commonalities among multiple use cases.
-ML pre-specialised training can be applied to AI/ML-based use cases specified in [2], and [3].
+ML model pre-specialised training refers to the process of training an ML Model using a dataset that is not specific to one single type of inference.
+This means that this type of ML model training leverages commonalities among multiple use cases.
+ML model pre-specialised training can be applied to AI/ML-based use cases specified in [2], and [3].
 For example, an ML model could be pre- specialised trained using dataset from SLS analysis capability group covering type of inference including ServiceExperienceAnalysis, NetworkSliceThroughputAnalysis, NetworkSliceTrafficAnalysis, NetworkSliceLoadAnalysis and E2ElatencyAnalysis (see TS 28.104 []).

-A pre-specialised trained model is not designed to conduct inference for a specific inference type, but this does not preclude the possibility for a pre-specialised model to conduct inference once it achieved performance requirement for a specific inference type.
+A pre-specialised trained ML model supports more than one inference type (i.e., it is not designed to conduct inference for a specific inference type), but this does not preclude the possibility for a pre-specialised model to conduct inference once it achieved performance requirement for a specific inference type.

-A pre-specialised trained model can be fine-tuned to narrow down its inference scope, evolving into a new ML model with a single inference type.
+A pre-specialised trained ML model can be fine-tuned to narrow down its inference scope, evolving into a new ML model with a single inference type.

-The consumer may want to know which ML model could be pre-specialised trained, so the producer shall identify whether an ML model could be pre-specialised trained.